Schossi/CityBuilderWeb/_pages/manual/general/buildings.md

 The efficiency is expressed through two values.
 IsWorking[bool] is meant to indicate whether the building is generally working or somehow disrupted.
 The Efficiency[float] expresses how well the building is working from 0-1.

+An important field of the Building Component is the Pivot.
+The Pivot is a transform in the center and root of the Building.
+It is used to transform and rotate the Building and to place bars and other visuals over the building.
+If any of these things go wrong check that the Pivot is correctly assigned.